 We’ve talked about how to battle acne scars before, but what if you’re dealing with more serious scarring from, say, surgery or wounds?
 “Scarring is a normal and necessary response to a wound,” says Dr. Cybele Fishman, a board-certified dermatologist and assistant clinical professor of dermatology at Mount Sinai Hospital.
 “It’s the result of inflammatory cells coming in to stop bleeding, prevent infection, and lay down new collagen to ‘close’ the wound.”
 Or, as Dr. Adarsh Vijay Mudgil of Mudgil Dermatology puts it, “Scar tissue is essentially collagen, which is packed denser than that normally present in skin.”

-Keep it hydrated
+Keep wounds clean and hydrated

 The first line of defense is to keep the wound clean, moist, and covered in the early hours, days, and weeks — before you start using a scar treatment.
 “You want to keep the wound hydrated with something like Aquaphor, as this promotes faster healing,” says Chwalek.
 It’s a myth that you want to air out the wound and let it dry, because that will form a scab, which can cause more scarring and take longer to heal.
 You can add a bandage for added protection.

-Keep it protected from the sun
+Protect wounds from the sun

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.